covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 ## Supplemental terms – Driver Project 1

-Workbench Data used for Driver Project 1 will be limited to anonymized safety and efficacy endpoints data summarized by defined subgroups (the Driver Project 1 Data).
+Workbench Data used for Driver Project 1 will be limited to anonymized summary-level safety and efficacy endpoints defined subgroups (the Driver Project 1 Data).
 To become an authorized user of Driver Project 1 Data, you must be working in the field of scientific inquiry applicable to vaccines or therapies for COVID-19, SARS-COV-2, or other pathogens and conditions related to COVID-19 and SARS-COV-2.
-If you are authorized to access Driver Project 1 Data, by accessing such data you agree to:
+If you are authorized to access Driver Project 1 Data, by accessing such data you agree:

 1\.
-Access and use the Driver Project 1 Data only for non-commercial secondary research, information sharing, and publication uses relating to the Purpose and only so long as you remain an authorized user.
+To access and use the Driver Project 1 Data only for non-commercial secondary research, information sharing, and publication uses relating to the Purpose and only so long as you remain an authorized user.
+For clarity, you may not, directly or indirectly through a third-party service provider, use the Driver Project 1 Data to conduct any clinical trials or other commercial activities under these Terms of Use or sublicense the Driver Project 1 Data (or improvements thereto) to a third party for the conduct of any clinical trials or other commercial activities.

 2\.
-Not file an application to acquire a patent, copyright, trademark or any other intellectual property right on any outputs that predominantly stems from the use or analysis of the Driver Project 1 Data.
+That if you develop patentable intellectual property that predominantly stems from the use or analysis of the Driver Project 1 Data, you hereby grant a perpetual, non-exclusive, worldwide, irrevocable, fully paid up, royalty free, unrestricted and sub-licensable license for all purposes to the Data Contributors to such intellectual property.

-3\.
-Not conduct, either directly or indirectly through a third-party service provider, any clinical trials or other commercial activities using the Driver Project 1 Data (or improvements thereto).

-4\.
-Not sublicense any Driver Project 1 Data to a third party for the conduct of any clinical trials or other commercial activities.

 ## Service integrity